Samuel-Green/B-3-Hackathon-Project-6/B3_Hackathon_PrePrint_Manuscript_Project-6_Master.md

 # Acknowledgements:

+We thank:

-Dr. Quentin Groom of Meise Botanic Garden for co-ordinating the project.
+-   Dr. Quentin Groom of Meise Botanic Garden for co-ordinating the project.

-Laura Abraham of Meise Botanic Garden for organising the event.
+-   Laura Abraham of Meise Botanic Garden for organising the event.

-Prof. Nicodemo Passalacqua (University of Calabria) who kindly shared the ground-truthing data within pilot project 2.3.2 of the Tech4you PNRR project
+-   Prof. Nicodemo Passalacqua (University of Calabria) who kindly shared the ground-truthing data within pilot project 2.3.2 of the Tech4you PNRR project.

-The European Union's Horizon Europe Research and Innovation Programme (ID No 101059592) for funding the B3 programme, and thus, this event.
+-   The European Union's Horizon Europe Research and Innovation Programme (ID No 101059592) for funding the B3 programme, and thus, this event.

 # References: